digihunch/cloudkube/README.md

 terraform plan
 terraform apply
 ```
-The creation will take as long as 20 minutes.
+The cluster creation will take as long as 20 minutes.
 With the following output:
 ```sh
 bastion_login = "kubeadmin@121.234.84.104"
 kube_config = <sensitive>